SleipnirGroup/Choreo/docs/usage/code-generation.md

 Choreo can also output a Java file listing the name, total time, and blue-alliance start and end poses of each trajectory.
 Each trajectory is represented as a static constant of the ChoreoTraj.java file.
 This removes the risk of referencing trajectories that don't exist or aren't generated yet.

-> **Name Changes**
-> Some valid trajectory names aren't valid Java identifiers.
-Commonly, trajectory names have spaces and/or start with numbers.
-The enum fields will strip out spaces (i.e. `REEF POSES.traj` is the field `REEFPOSES`).
-If the name starts with a number or other invalid character, an underscore `_` will be added at the beginning.

 The file is rewritten when the project is loaded, and when paths are generated, renamed, or deleted.
 ## ChoreoLib Example: